connervieira/Marksman/DOCUMENTATION.md

 1. Click the "Settings" button on the main Marksman dashboard.
 2. Adjust settings as necessary or desired.

-The "Interface Settings" section contains settings relating to the graphical Marksman interface itself.
+The "Controller Settings" section contains settings relating to the Marksman controller interface.

 - The "Password" setting specifies the password used to protect the web interface.
     - This password is not encrypted, nor is it intended to protect the security of the physical device running Marksman.